-- 4.69 Related to the price matching strategies described above, discretionary discounts more generally enable providers to selectively target those customers that best reflect the highest potential value and lowest risk, and/or those who are the most price sensitive.
-For example, discounts can be available only for customers with certain desirable characteristics, including low LVRs (ie, large deposits), a diverse range of banking needs (or potential needs into the future), or who otherwise are considered to have high potential value to the provider. - 4.70 Providers can compete hard for these valuable customer segments at the same time as retaining the ability to set less competitive interest rates for customers who are not price sensitive, are locked in by their circumstances, or who are otherwise considered less valuable. - 4.71 It appears that because these strategies are inherently flexible, they enable banks to respond rapidly to competitor price changes. - 4.72 Discretionary discounting also serves as a retention strategy.
-Providers can often identify customers who are at risk of refinancing (for example because they ask for a settlement statement, or because they are rolling off their fixed terms) and use the opportunity to offer these customers preferential interest rates or retention cash contributions to preserve these relationships. - 4.73 Where banks seek to prioritise margins over new lending volumes, these strategies can be an important element of the broader strategy to improve margins on new lending, while minimising the loss of valued customers.
+4.69 Related to the price matching strategies described above, discretionary discounts more generally enable providers to selectively target those customers that best reflect the highest potential value and lowest risk, and/or those who are the most price sensitive.
+For example, discounts can be available only for customers with certain desirable characteristics, including low LVRs (ie, large deposits), a diverse range of banking needs (or potential needs into the future), or who otherwise are considered to have high potential value to the provider.291

+- 4.70 Providers can compete hard for these valuable customer segments at the same time as retaining the ability to set less competitive interest rates for customers who are not price sensitive, are locked in by their circumstances, or who are otherwise considered less valuable.292 - 4.71 It appears that because these strategies are inherently flexible, they enable banks to respond rapidly to competitor price changes.293 - 4.72 Discretionary discounting also serves as a retention strategy.
+Providers can often identify customers who are at risk of refinancing (for example because they ask for a settlement statement, or because they are rolling off their fixed terms) and use the opportunity to offer these customers preferential interest rates or retention cash contributions to preserve these relationships. - 4.73 Where banks seek to prioritise margins over new lending volumes, these strategies can be an important element of the broader strategy to improve margins on new lending, while minimising the loss of valued customers.294 - 4.74 Discretionary discounting can also provide a significant competitive advantage to larger, incumbent providers because they have a disproportionately large pool of more passive/disengaged customers.
+The larger the bank's pool of passive customers, the larger discounts it can offer to other customers without affecting overall profits.
+This reflects the strongly self-sustaining market position of the major banks.